lljustycell999/Systems-Programming/README.md

 Warning: There is an infinite loop bug in my project that occurs if the player decides to move in a direction that instantly takes you back to the same room you just left (For example, you are in room 0 and moving in a certain direction sends you back to room 0 immediately).

-# CSC 322 Lab 2 Specification:
+# Lab 2 Specification:
 The specifications for Lab 2 is available in the Lab 2 Folder entitled bomblab.pdf.
 No code is required for this lab.

-# CSC 322 Lab 3 Specification:
+# Lab 3 Specification:
 This is your cache lab.
 It consists of implementing a cache simulator given various parameters, and then watching it perform under different circumstances.
 To make things simple, you'll only be dealing with reads.

 When your simulator starts, it should take from stdin (so no files are opened/closed/used in the project code) input in the following format: